GoLearnToCode/kiei924-chi-w16/syllabus.md

 Students must build a project of their choosing throughout the quarter as their final project.
 Students are encouraged to work in pairs for all assignments including the final project, but each student must turn in their own project code that they developed themselves.

 * Homework is worth 60% of your grade, based on 3 assignments worth 20% each.
-* The Final Project is worth 30%.
+* The Final Project is worth 30%. **The final project is due Wendesday, February 10.**
 * Class participation is worth 10%.

 # Course Outline